hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once Need to check whats occuring, initially by adding a iobwrite to console of what is read.

+* Instructions

+  * allow arguments to be passed to call

+  * dont allow more than one variable to have same name